 Changing apprentices’ details

-Any changes you make to the details of an apprentice, in the apprenticeship service, need to be approved by the employer.
+The employer needs to approve any changes you make to the details of an apprentice, in the apprenticeship service.

-There are a number of new reports in addition to the usual ILR reports.
+There are a number of reports in addition to the usual ILR reports available.
 These include:

 - a ‘data match’ report to confirm whether the ILR data matches the apprentice data in the apprenticeship service